,

 Through the high quality first teaching of History taking place we will see the impact of the subject in different ways.

 Through pupil voice children will be able to talk about the skills and knowledge they have acquired.
 Children will be engaged in History lessons and want to find out more.
-Children will complete research independently through projects and homework and to further their own enjoyment about the subject or topic.
+The school environment will be history rich through displays, resources, vocabulary etc.

 As historians, children will learn lessons from history to influence the decisions they make in their lives in the future.
 Assessments and monitoring will show standards in History will be high and will match standards in other subject areas.